 What Are Brine Shrimp?

 Bearers of Highly Resistant Eggs.
 The female brine shrimp carries a brood pouch in its body.
-Under favorable conditions, the female liberates all her active young shrimp from this pouch.
+Under favorable conditions, the female adult brine shrimp liberates all her active young shrimp from this pouch.
 Female brine shrimp may also lay their eggs without having them fertilized by sperm.
-When brine shrimp eggs do get fertilized, they may hatch right away or are made to undergo a drying process (to make them viable for a number of years).
-Brine shrimp eggs are able to tolerate harsh environmental conditions; this quality gives them the ability to hatch without difficulty in saltwater as well as their usefulness as tropical fish food.
+When shrimp eggs do get fertilized, they may hatch right away or are made to undergo a drying process (to make them viable for a number of years).
+Brine shrimp eggs are able to tolerate harsh environmental conditions; this quality gives them the ability to hatch without difficulty in salt water as well as their usefulness as tropical fish food.

 Why Brine Shrimp Is An Essential Food for Tropical Fish

 In addition to that, baby brine shrimp can be easily digested.
-They also have the ability to survive for several hours when placed in a tank filled with baby tropical fish.
-This ensures that the tropical fish are provided a continuous supply of food, and that they get to grow in a tank in which the water’s good quality has been maintained.
+They also have the ability to survive for several hours when placed in a freshwater tank filled with baby tropical fish.
+This ensures that the tropical aquarium fish are provided a continuous supply of food and that they get to grow in a tank in which the water chemistry has been maintained.
 A number of commercial fish foods easily dissolve in water and affect its quality.